oceanprotocol-archive/OEPs/13/README.md

 - Mininise risk of harmful content being published on-chain
 - Keeping metadata private in some trusted data scenarios (e.g. sharing within a consortium)

+Declaration of asset metadata is the responsibility of the asset publisher (i.e. the actor who registers the asset with Ocean).
 Assets without proper descriptive metadata can have poor visibility and discoverability, so it is generally in the publisher's interest to ensure good metadata is made available.

-This OEP doesn't detail the exact method of registering or publishing metadata in a metadata store.
+This OEP doesn't detail the method of registering assets or publishing metadata in a metadata store.
 This is covered in OEP15 (Meta API)

 ## Change Process